PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 late-binary layout-recovery shape result contract above.
 Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Guarded late-binary layout-recovery shape result retention implementation checkpoint

+The reconciliation inside the existing nested positive-count guard now requests `include_mutation_count=True` and retains `_late_binary_layout_recovery_static_shape_stats`.
+The complete result has no consumer.

+This change preserves the recovery aggregate schema, outer layout-option predicate, runner arguments, inner positive-count guard, runtime execution count, reconciler fixed point, following pre-terminal InstanceNorm evidence, pass order, dependencies, diagnostics, and TensorFlow behavior.
+Runtime tests continue to distinguish rewrite, prune-only, and stable outcomes.

+Implementation validation completed sequentially under `uv`:

+- recovery aggregate/orchestration, runtime rewrite/prune guard, complete
+  reconciler, architecture, and pass-efficiency coverage:
+  `299 passed in 19.68s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1429 passed in 24.81s`

+These are unit, contract, runtime-orchestration, and architecture checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit all four production occurrences of `_optimize_transpose_instancenorm_residual_mul_concat_conv_nhwc_chains()`: three direct calls plus one nested convergence call.
+The first terminal direct result remains raw, while the very-late and pre-terminal results are retained.
+Characterize only that first direct call and its residual-adapter predecessor and dual-statistics successor.
+Commit and push only; do not create, reopen, or update a pull request.